Mortgage Loans Explained: A Comprehensive Guide

 Interest: The cost of borrowing the money is typically expressed as an annual percentage rate (APR).

-Down Payment: This is the portion of the home’s price that you pay upfront, typically given as a percentage, e.g., 20% down.
+Down Payment: This is the portion of the home’s price you pay upfront, typically given as a percentage, e.g., 20% down.

-Loan Term: The period you have to pay off the mortgage, often 15, 20 or 30 years.
+Loan Term: The period you have to pay off the mortgage, often 15, 20, or 30 years.

 Foreclosure: The legal process through which the lender takes ownership of the property because of missed mortgage payments.